Medical Assistant I - General Pediatrics - Full Time

 Clinical Services (PCHA)

-Under general supervision, the Medical Assistant II performs a variety of routine administrative, clerical and technical supportive services to assist medical and nursing staff in the examination and treatment of patients.
+Under general supervision, the Medical Assistant I performs a variety of routine administrative, clerical and technical supportive services to assist medical and nursing staff in the examination and treatment of patients.
 Assists with direct patient care procedures and related tasks and performs medical procedures of a routine nature, as dictated by established clinical procedures.
 Responsible for clinical duties such as taking vital signs, giving injections, transporting medications, performing simple diagnostic tests, collecting specimens, drawing blood, sterilizing and cleaning equipment and maintaining examination rooms and supplies.
 Works under the clinical supervision of a licensed physician or as delegated by the physician for patient care activities, and under the general direction of the designated manager/supervisor.
 May also be responsible for some administrative duties.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.
 Employees must abide by Stanford Children’s Health guidelines including but not limited to PCARES, sensitivity to cultural diversity, patient care, patients’ rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with Stanford Children’s Health policies, licensure and health screenings.